 Although the Companion Animals Act 1998 does not require you to contain your cat on your premises, you should consider doing so for your cat's own safety and for the protection of native wildlife.

 You can contain your cat on your premises by keeping it indoors or by building a cat enclosure on your premises.

-This information from the NSW Office of Local Government.
+This information is from the NSW Office of Local Government.

 Check out the map details below or download a PDF - here